 just enough above ground so they could breathe.

-Kateema Lee is a Washington, DC native.
-Her recent work has been published or is forthcoming in the African American Review, Gargoyle, and PMS: Poem Memoir Story.
-She is a Cave Canem Graduate Fellow, a Callaloo fellow, a participant of The Home School Conference, and she has a chapbook, Almost Invisible, forthcoming from Aldrich Press later this year.
+Kateema Lee is a Washington, D.C. native.
+Her recent work has been published in print and online journals such as Beltway Poetry Quarterly, African American Review, Gargoyle, and others.
+She is the author of Almost Invisible (Aldrich Press, 2016), and Kateema’s next collection of poems, Musings of a Netflix Binge Viewer, is forthcoming (Finishing Line Press, 2018).
+She is a Cave Canem Graduate Fellow, a Callaloo fellow, and a participant of The Home School.